 Shadows Expert is an advanced level provided for skilled users wishing to explore more technical features and additional sundial types.
-Shadows Pro is made for the most experienced, sophisticated and demanding users and professional sundial makers.
+Shadows Pro is made for the most experienced, sophisticated and demanding users and professional sundial makers and opens access to astrolabes and 3D visualization of sundials.
 These two latter versions, Shadows Expert and Shadows Pro, require the purchase of a license (see www.shadowspro.com/license).